Raagh/angular-karma_test-explorer/README.md

 ## Planned features

 - Detect file changes(workspace, new test definitions) and reload tests automatically.
-- Lets you choose test suites or individual tests in the explorer that should be run automatically after each file change.
-- Support Ionic projects.
-- Support multiple angular apps per workspace.

 ## What about bugs and fixes?